agylia/public-api/README.md

 ```

 #### Read profile fields
-You can use the _GetProfileFields_ API to get the configured user profile fields for your Agylia Administration Portal.
+You can use the _GetProfileFields_ API to get the configured user profile fields for your Civica Learning Administration Portal.

 The response from the _GetProfileFields_ API will enable you to determine what mandatory profile fields need to be set prior to using the _SetUser_ API to create or update a user.